-Our group uses stable isotopes to better understand the ocean’s biogeochemical cycles, both today and in the past.
-Specifically, our lab has the capacity to analyze very small amount of nitrogen in various nitrogen-poor samples (e.g., organic nitrogen preserved in fossils and nitrate in seawater), which enables us to address important questions in environmental and climate sciences.
+Our group employs stable isotopes to advance our understanding of the ocean’s biogeochemical cycles, both in the modern and across Earth’s history.
+Our laboratory is uniquely equipped to measure trace amounts of nitrogen in low-nitrogen samples, such as organic nitrogen preserved in fossils and nitrate in seawater.
+This specialized capability enables us to address important questions in Earth and environmental sciences.

 Anthropogenic nitrogen in the ocean